danmolina417/euromoney/README.md

 - This assignment takes between 30 minutes and an hour.
 - [NUnit](http://www.nunit.org) and [Moq](http://code.google.com/p/moq), references have been added using [NuGet](http://nuget.codeplex.com/) Packages.

+---

+## Notes from Dan Molina on code supplied

+Daniel Molian on Code for Euromoney Code Challenge

+Notes/Thoughts of code provided:

+- The content list is loaded by a static string assigned in Project.cs.
+This is essentially just to test the features of the ContentManager.

+- Content would normally be pulled in through a ContentController that would either interface with data access layer or an ORM (Entity Framework), or pull from other sources (feeds, files, etc.).
+For sake of the application challenge, I only loaded in memory, and allowed for the modification of a the content string value.

+- The RoleManager was set up with hardcoded simulation of security permissions, based on some hardcoded usernames.
+This obviously would be removed and an implementation of a call to Authenticate and access security levels would be added.
+Implementation would be based on setup/needs.

+- The console app has a lot of hardcoded console messages, and was done quickly to implement a user interface that satisifed the noted user stories.

+- ContentManager could have contained the bannedword list, but wanted to have manager less tied to a specific list.

+- BannedWordList could have been modeled (implementing IEnumerable), but as this is just a List of strings, did not see the need to over architected.

+Anticipated implementations if time permitted:

+- Implementation of WebApi for services to do the following:
+  * User login, authenticate and determine roler/permissions
+  * Services to pull content from somewhere
+  * Implement a web UI and user AngularJS to consume said servies, creating a single load experience

+- Complete removal of word method.

+- Ability to manage different filter list

+---

 ## Task requirements

 - All stories to be completed with an appropriate level of testing.